-Our Board met ten times and acted by unanimous written consent twelve times during 2022.
-The Audit Committee met four times and acted by unanimous written consent once.
-The Compensation Committee met seven times and acted by unanimous written consent three times.
-The Nominating and Corporate Governance Committee met twice and did not act by unanimous written consent.
-During 2022, each Board member attended at least 75% of the meetings of the Board and of the committees of the Board on which he or she served, in each case, to the extent appointed as a Board member at the relevant time of each meeting.
+Our Board met thirteen times and acted by unanimous written consent four times during 2023.
+The Audit Committee met five times and did not act by unanimous written consent.
+The Compensation Committee met six times and acted by unanimous written consent four times.
+The Nominating and Corporate Governance Committee met once and acted by unanimous written consent once.
+During 2023, each Board member attended at least 75% of the meetings of the Board and of the committees of the Board on which he or she served, in each case, to the extent appointed as a Board member at the relevant time of each meeting.
 We encourage all of our directors and nominees for director to attend our annual meeting of stockholders; however, attendance is not mandatory.